ruiyan-ma/stanford-cs149/asst1/README.md

 1. Compile and run the program mandelbrot ispc. __The ISPC compiler is currently configured to emit 8-wide AVX2 vector instructions.__  What is the maximum speedup you expect given what you know about these CPUs?
 Why might the number you observe be less than this ideal?
 (Hint: Consider the characteristics of the computation you are performing?
 Describe the parts of the image that present challenges for SIMD execution?
 Comparing the performance of rendering the different views of the Mandelbrot set may help confirm your hypothesis.).

    Answer: I'm using ispc-v1.23.0-macOS.arm64 compiler running on an ARM-Based Mac.
-The maximum speedup I expect is 8 times while the actual speedup is 3.6 times for view 1 and 2.81 times for view 2.
+The maximum speedup I expect is 8x while the actual speedup is 3.6x for view 1 and 2.81x for view 2.
 I think this is because the imbalanced computation workload between different lanes of the SIMD instruction.
 A SIMD instruction running on both black and white points will run as slow as those instruction running on all white points.
 The more "black-white mixture" part the image has, the less speedup it will get.
 Thus we can see the speedup of view 2 is less than view 1.

 We remind you that for the code described in this subsection, the ISPC compiler maps gangs of program instances to SIMD instructions executed on a single core.
 This parallelization scheme differs from that of Program 1, where speedup was achieved by running threads on multiple cores.